 Rock Bottom Restaurant and Brewery📍1 W Grand Ave, Downtown Chicago

 5:30 | Networking Reception hosted by Mazarine Ventures Glosapalooza registrants do not need to register separately for this reception.

 April 25 (afternoon) through April 28 (morning)

 In-person and virtual

 Join in with dozens of other researchers, computer engineers, and developers to hear presentations and break up into small groups for focused work on a variety of data management projects that will impact the entire Integrated Ocean Observing System (IOOS) community.

 At the first Code Sprint in October of 2019, over 45 participants representing IOOS regional associations, partners, vendors, and other “friends of IOOS” from the US, Canada, and beyond came together in Ann Arbor, MI to tackle some tough ocean and Great Lake data management problems and develop some new tools and capabilities.

-This event is for those who work with IOOS data and is invite-only, but if you are interested in attending please reach out to Micah Wengren.
+This event is invite-only, but if you are interested in attending please do reach out to Mathew Biddle (IOOS).